AgriGPT-VL: Agricultural Vision-Language Understanding Suite: AgriGPT-VL

-\textbf{(4) Instruction Filtering.} Finally, we introduce a filter agent to discard irrelevant or hallucinated instructions.
-For example, generic questions unrelated to the image (e.g., “How many legs does a seven-spotted ladybug have?”) are removed, while faithful image-grounded questions (e.g., “What kind of insect is in the picture?”) are retained.
-After filtering and manual verification, about 50K expert instructions remain, representing the most reliable and domain-specific supervision signals.
-This filtering step guarantees the factual alignment of data, mitigating hallucinations and improving trustworthiness in model training.
+\textbf{(4) Instruction Filtering.} Finally, we introduce a \textbf{Filter agent} to automatically identify and discard instructions that are irrelevant to the image or potentially hallucinated.
+The agent evaluates each instruction along three protocol-defined dimensions—correctness, image-dependence, and grounding validity—and marks a sample for removal whenever any dimension falls below the required threshold.
+As a result, generic questions unrelated to the image (e.g., ``How many legs does a seven-spotted ladybug have?'') are correctly filtered out, while questions that genuinely rely on visual evidence (e.g., ``What kind of insect is in the picture?'') are retained.
+Quantitatively, about $0.6\%$ of the initial instructions are accurately identified as irrelevant or factually inconsistent; in a human audit of $300$ randomly sampled instructions, none of the filtered data exhibited such issues.
+This filtering step further strengthens factual alignment, suppresses hallucination propagation, and improves the overall trustworthiness of the training data.

 Each stage is complementary: caption generation provides semantic grounding, instruction synthesis injects reasoning diversity, multi-agent refinement structures feedback-driven selection, and instruction filtering enforces factual reliability.
 Together, they form a robust agricultural multimodal dataset that not only supports AgriGPT-VL training but also serves as a blueprint for dataset construction in other scientific domains.